How to make sense of your Apple Watch Heart Rate Variability (HRV) data

 Since a picture is worth a thousand words:

 If you are interested in learning more about how to interpret your daily scores, check out out the Ultimate Guide to Heart Rate Variability, parts 1 and 2:

 The Ultimate Guide to Heart Rate Variability (HRV): Part 1

 Measurement setup, best practices, and metrics.

 Getting practical: what do you need?

-What we do, is to learn how your physiology changes over periods of several weeks, learn what is normal in your specific case, and then analyze significant changes from your normal values, so that we can provide you with meaningful advice based on high quality, contextualized measurements.
+What we do in the HRV4Training app, is to learn how your physiology changes over periods of several weeks, learn what is normal in your specific case, and then analyze significant changes from your normal values, so that we can provide you with meaningful advice based on high quality, contextualized measurements.

 He has published more than 50 papers and patents at the intersection between physiology, health, technology and human performance.
-He built HRV4Training.

 He is the co-founder of HRV4Training and loves running.